+Finally, power to detect low-frequency non-coding driver mutations closely depends on the precise definition of the functional territory and number of non-coding regions.
+As shown in the figure, increasing the annotation frequency (high N) leads to significantly lower power compared to original power distribution.
+In contrast, decreasing the annotation (lower N) leads to increase in the overall power.
+Similarly, restricting the length of functional annotation to the relevant region (core promoters) enhances the power to detect low frequency non-coding driver mutations.

+##9 encode, pcawg & conclusion

 An exhaustive (but exceedingly expensive) approach to deal with these challenges is sequencing a large number of patients in a given cohort.
 This approach can be feasible only through large-scale collaborative efforts such as the Pan Cancer Analysis of Whole Genome (PCAWG) project, in which ~2800 tumor-normal samples for 40 different cancer subtypes have been sequenced through WGS.
-The large number of samples sequenced can provide sufficient power to detect sparsely mutated regulatory elements.
-However, due to heterogeneous makeup (different subtypes) of cancer cohorts, one would need to maintain sufficient sample frequencies within each cancer type to achieve required power.
-Furthermore, there is also large disparity in sample frequencies among well-studied and less characterized cancer types.
+This effort will generate a comprehensive non-coding somatic variant catalogue, which can be leveraged to detect sparsely mutated regulatory elements with sufficient power.
 An alternative approach will be to develop better functional annotations of the non-coding genome with precise definition of functional motifs.
 In this setup, large scale annotation compendium such as ENCODE encyclopedia can play a vital role.
-However, the accuracy of non-coding annotation is particularly important because of their large scale.
-An appreciable false positive rate in defining the annotations will quickly dilute any signal for positive selection in non-coding regions.
-Furthermore, we will need to link these regulatory regions into distinct modules to better estimate the functional burden of the non-coding genome.
 Similarly, conservation based annotation such as small blocks of ultra-conserved non-coding elements and ultrasensitive sites in the genome (though a detailed understanding of such elements is often missing) can be very helpful.
-Finally, identification of driver mutations requires proper estimation of background mutation rates, which are dependent on accurate functional annotation.

 In summary, the work by Rheinbay et al. underscores the importance of identifying non-coding driver mutations in cancer genome.
 The falling costs of WGS will further bolster such efforts to comprehensively characterize all clinically significant alterations in cancer genomes.
 Finally, these comprehensive catalogues of clinically relevant alterations will help us to achieve the goal of cancer precision medicine.